Med Academy’s Campus Crime Report

 Rape Hotline (RAINN) – (Rape, Abuse and Incest National Network 1-800-656-HOPE).
 The advocate will provide you with options and you will not have to give your name.
 1-800-656-4673

-Should a sex-related offense occur at Med Academy, administration will work with the student to report the crime to authorities and will direct the student to receive proper medical attention and to protect evidence (see above).
+Should a sex-related offense occur at Med Academy, the administration will work with the student to report the crime to authorities and will direct the student to receive proper medical attention and to protect evidence (see above).
 Any student found to be guilty of any sexual offense will be immediately expelled from the school.

 Registered Sex Offender Database Florida Department of Law Enforcement is required by law to put all registered sexual predators and offenders who qualify under the Florida Public Safety Information Act (PSIA) on the Internet.
 Internet flyers will contain a photo, a physical description, and an address for each subject.
 This information can be printed from the web page.